 TikTok Marketing Strategy

-The brash new upstart of the social media scene, TikTok has about one billion monthly active users.
-We all know the platform is popular with younger audiences, but one in three TikTok users is aged 25 to 34, while one in four is aged 35 or over.
+TikTok has about 1.2 billion monthly active users.
+As we all know, the platform is popular with younger audiences, with one in three users aged 25 to 34, while just one in four are aged 35 or over.

-Want to create a new social media strategy for TikTok or optimize your existing strategy?
+Want to create a fresh social media strategy for TikTok or optimize your existing strategy?
 Start with these fundamentals:

 1. Analyze Your TikTok Audience